 Before your Scan

 No specific preparation is required.
-You are free to eat and drink before and after the procedure.
-If you are on any special medication or have diabetes and are on insulin, take your usual medication and diet.
+You can eat and drink before and after the procedure.
+If you are on any regular medication or have diabetes and are on insulin, take your usual medication and diet.

 Any discomfort in the joint should settle within 24 hours as the contrast is absorbed.

-Infection is an uncommon, but a serious side effect.
-If you notice any fever or redness, swelling, or increased pain at the injection site after the first 2 days, notify your referring doctor or call the clinic where the injection was performed immediately.
+Infection is uncommon, but it is a serious side effect.
+If you notice any fever or redness, swelling, or increased pain at the injection site after the first two days, notify your referring doctor or immediately call the clinic where the injection was performed.

 Are you ready to make your X-Ray appointment?